 This bride had her wedding dress converted to Coronavirus masks for her family! #Features#arizona#coronavirus wedding#wai-ching Updated May 20 2020 (Posted May 15 2020) Ariel findyourafterglow Photo by Sierra Blanco Photography Tina and her partner Jerry had a small, intimate mountaintop wedding in Sedona.
 The bride bought her dress from a longtime Offbeat Bride vendor, Wai-Ching Studios.
 As Tina said, "I was so lucky to come across Wai-Ching Studios while I was shopping for non-traditional dresses.
 I fell in love with an ombré pink dress that I knew would look incredible among the red rocks in Arizona where we were planning to say our vows!"
 And, I mean… she was right.
 Look at the way that sunlight shone through that ombre silk.
 WOWZA!
 Photo courtesy of the bride To celebrate her third anniversary, Tina asked Wai-Ching Studios if her wedding dress could be converted to have a high-low hem for their first anniversary… and then asked if the excess fabric could be used to create coronavirus face masks for the whole family!
 As Chrissy Wai-Ching told me, "The bride’s request felt like destiny — somehow there was exactly the right amount of excess silk for her whole family!"
 Photo by Chrissy Wai-Ching Chrissy told me, "I would just add that the silk has actually been amazing for masks.
 It blocks a surprising amount of particles (although I’m not making any medical claims!) and is extremely breathable.
 The silk makes for a beautiful mask you tolerate wearing for hours.
 I’ve made well over 500 masks at this point!"
 She's selling them on Etsy.
 Photo by Chrissy Wai-Ching And here's Jerry and Tina on their anniversary, rocking their matching face masks made from Tina's converted wedding dress: Related Post Coronavirus canceled her wedding, but couldn't stop this bride's retro bridal shoot!
 When Seattle costume designer Jamie Von Stratton had to cancel her wedding due to coronavirus, the bummed out bride organized a retro bridal shoot as a balm for her disappointment.
 Read More Related Post What's a thoughtful gift for someone who had to cancel their wedding because of Coronavirus?
 A couple weeks ago, Jalila asked us: "What would be a thoughtful gift for a friend and a co-worker who had to cancel their weddings?"
-Of course no gifts are… Read More Ariel Author of three editions of the Offbeat Bride book and the forthcoming From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
+Of course no gifts are… Read More Ariel Author of three editions of the Offbeat Bride book and the brand-new From Shitshow To Afterglow, Ariel Meadow Stallings acts as the publisher of all the Offbeat Empire websites.
 She lives in Seattle with her son, and if she's not reading or writing books, chances are good that she's dancing or happy-crying.
-She writes weekly essays for her new publication, The Afterglow.
+To follow her latest work, join join The Afterglow, for exclusive access to essays, videos, online courses, and more.
 PREVIOUS A wild zoo wedding — don't miss the animal-print shoes!
 NEXT Check the LIGHT UP WEDDING DRESS at this carnival wedding Show/Hide comments [ 0 ] Join the conversation Cancel ReplyYour email address will not be published.
 Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
 Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.